syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 {% endhighlight %}

-The following code snippet shows how to retrieve the specified bookmark content using GetContent method in a Word document.
+The following code example shows how to retrieve the specified bookmark content by using GetContent method in a Word document.

 {% highlight c# %}
 [C#]

-//Load the template document with bookmark "Northwind" whose start and end preserved in different section
+//Loads the template document with bookmark "Northwind" whose start and end are preserved in different section.

 WordDocument document = new WordDocument("Template.docx", FormatType.Docx);

-//Create the bookmark navigator instance to access the bookmark
+//Creates the bookmark navigator instance to access the bookmark

 BookmarksNavigator bookmarkNavigator = new BookmarksNavigator(document);

-//Move the virtual cursor to the before the end location of the bookmark "Northwind"
+//Moves the virtual cursor to the location before the end of the bookmark "Northwind"

 bookmarkNavigator.MoveToBookmark("Northwind");

-//Get the bookmark content as WordDocumentPart
+//Gets the bookmark content as WordDocumentPart

 WordDocumentPart wordDocumentPart = bookmarkNavigator.GetContent();

-//Save the WordDocumentPart as separate Word document
+//Saves the WordDocumentPart as separate Word document

 WordDocument newDocument = wordDocumentPart.GetAsWordDocument();

 newDocument.Save("Result.docx", FormatType.Docx);

-//Release the resources hold by WordDocument instance
+//Releases the resources hold by WordDocument instance

 newDocument.Close();